Beginning Tuesday, March 30th, we will be moving to Same Day Scheduling Appointments for Initial COVID-19 Vaccinations.

 Click to picture to enlarge

-For the week of 3/29 thru 4/4, we had a total of 78 new cases, 3 of which were hospitalized at that time of reporting.
+For the week of 5/31 through 6/6, we had a total of 48 new cases, 6 of which were hospitalized at the time of reporting.
+Keep in mind that 5/31 was the Memorial Day Holiday which means there were no cases reported and worked on that date.

 Please Note: The graphs above are only updated if there are changes in any of our numbers.
 If the graph is dated for a date other than today, that means there has been no change in any of our case numbers.